-Sometimes, calm waters aren’t in the near future, so it’s best to keep seasickness prevention onboard your boat.
+Sometimes, calm waters aren’t in the near future, so it’s best to keep seasickness prevention aboard your boat.
 Nowadays, there are many different ways to prevent and help reduce motion sickness besides Dramamine.
 Here are a couple:

-Find the option that works best for your kids and maybe consider keeping a few different types of remedies onboard so everyone can use the one that works best for them.
+Find the option that works best for your kids and maybe consider keeping a few different types of remedies aboard so everyone can use the one that works best for them.
 And remember — always avoid going below deck if you don’t feel well.
 Get fresh air and watch the horizon instead.

 With all the fun and games when kids are onboard, there’s bound to be an occasional scrape.
 Keep a first-aid kit on your boat as well as tweezers to remove splinters.